Inscrivez-vous à la liste d'attente Soyez les premiers à lire la livre

 My goal is to help Canadian founders and families ask the right questions and set themselves up for a successful sale before pressure sets in.

 Karl shares insider strategies on how founders can prepare for a high-value exit.
-With decades of experience on both the buy and sell sides, Karl reveals why 80% of lower middle market deals fail—and how you can avoid becoming a statistic.
-Learn the must-have foundations for exit readiness, how to think like a buyer, and why building a culture of preparation pays dividends.
+With decades of experience on both the buy and sell sides, Karl reveals why 80 per cent of lower middle-market deals fail — and how you can avoid becoming a statistic.
+Learn the must-have foundations for exit readiness, how to think like a buyer and why building a culture of preparation pays dividends.
 A must-listen for founders scaling toward a sale or acquisition.

-• 80% of lower middle market exits fail due to poor preparation and unrealistic valuations.
+• 80 per cent of lower middle-market exits fail due to poor preparation and unrealistic valuations.

 • Clean, audited financials are essential for attracting serious buyers.

-• Scaling past $1M–$3M in EBITDA significantly boosts your exit multiple.
+• Scaling past $1-million to $3-million in EBITDA significantly boosts your exit multiple.

 • Succession planning is non-negotiable; your business must be transferable.

-• Exit planning should begin 5–10 years in advance, not 6 months before a sale.
+• Exit planning should begin five to 10 years in advance, not six months before a sale.

 We’re discussing the complexities of selling your privately held business, an important yet often challenging process, especially for owners nearing retirement.
 As many business owners consider transitioning out of their companies, understanding how to make your business an attractive acquisition target and navigating proprietary deals becomes vital.